 The Group's main loans were renewed in July 2021 for a new three year term.
-The Group has a strong track record of obtaining long term finance and expects this to continue in the future as it has supportive lenders.
-The Group always maintains excellent relations with its lenders.
-The Lenders Covenants as at 31 December 2021 have been reviewed and significant movements would be required before a covenant was breached such as a 35% decrease in the secured portfolio valuation (circa £50m reduction) or 47% decrease in its actual income cover being circa £5.44m reduction in income.
-The Group's also currently has extensive cash reserves (and available facility) and other uncharged assets (including circa £10m of investment property).
+It is considered that the facility will be renewed prior to its expiry in July 2024 since the Group has a strong track record of obtaining long term finance and expects this to continue in the future as it has supportive lenders.
+The Group seeks to maintain excellent relations with its lenders.
+The loan is made jointly by two lenders and also as mentioned has a low level of gearing which both gives the Group's finance situation more resilience.

+The lenders covenants as at 31 December 2022 have been reviewed and significant movements would be required before a covenant was breached such as a 30% decrease in the secured portfolio valuation (a circa £46m reduction) or a 49% decrease in its actual income cover being a circa £5.7m reduction in income.
+The Group also currently has cash reserves (and available facility) and other uncharged assets (including circa £10m of investment property).